TP-Link TL-WR710N WiFi router: Pros and Cons

 File server | yes |

-USB ports can offer additional functionality depending on the router's capabilities.
-The USB 2 port has a maximum theoretical data transfer rate of 480 megabits per second (Mbps), which is equivalent to 60 megabytes per second (MB/s).
-The TL-WR710N router has print server functionality.
-With a USB print server, you can manage printer settings, monitor print queues, and control access to the printer from a centralized interface.
-This can simplify printer management and administration tasks.
-The TL-WR710N router allows you to schedule automated backups of your important data to the connected USB storage device.
+The USB 2 port has a maximum theoretical data transfer rate of 480 megabits per second (Mbps).
+A USB print server adds print functionality.
+You can manage settings, watch queues, and control access from one place.
+The TL-WR710N router lets you schedule backups.
+You can back up to the connected USB storage device.

 Administration